15-q208/Ajay-Arora/README.md

 ## Welcome to my website

 You can use the [editor on GitHub](https://github.com/15-q208/Ajay-Arora/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
-<h1> my name is ajay arora and i have open fresh vegetable shop in dabouli near jai durga mandir,kanpur,up.
+<h1> my name is ajay arora and i have open fresh vegetable shop in dabouli near jai durga mandir,kanpur,up.</h1>

 ### Markdown